Order topology: Ordinals as topological spaces

-Any ordinal number can be made into a topological space by endowing it with the order topology (since, being well-ordered, an ordinal is in particular totally ordered): in the absence of indication to the contrary, it is always that order topology that is meant when an ordinal is thought of as a topological space.
-(Note that if we are willing to accept a proper class as a topological space, then the class of all ordinals is also a topological space for the order topology.)
+Any ordinal number can be viewed as a topological space by endowing it with the order topology (indeed, ordinals are well-ordered, so in particular totally ordered).
+Unless otherwise specified, this is the usual topology given to ordinals.
+Moreover, if we are willing to accept a proper class as a topological space, then we may similarly view the class of all ordinals as a topological space with the order topology.

 The set of limit points of an ordinal α is precisely the set of limit ordinals less than α.
 Successor ordinals (and zero) less than α are isolated points in α.
-In particular, the finite ordinals and ω are discrete topological spaces, and no ordinal beyond that is discrete.
-The ordinal α is compact as a topological space if and only if α is a successor ordinal.
+In particular, ω (meaning the set [0, ω)) is a discrete topological space, as is each finite ordinal, but no ordinal greater than ω is discrete.
+The ordinal α is compact as a topological space if and only if α is either a successor ordinal or zero.

-The closed sets of a limit ordinal α are just the closed sets in the sense that we have already defined, namely, those that contain a limit ordinal whenever they contain all sufficiently large ordinals below it.
+The closed sets of an ordinal α are those that contain a limit ordinal less than α whenever every open interval that contains the limit ordinal intersects the set.

-Any ordinal is, of course, an open subset of any further ordinal.
+Any ordinal is, of course, an open subset of any larger ordinal.
 We can also define the topology on the ordinals in the following inductive way: 0 is the empty topological space, α+1 is obtained by taking the one-point compactification of α, and for δ a limit ordinal, δ is equipped with the inductive limit topology.
 Note that if α is a successor ordinal, then α is compact, in which case its one-point compactification α+1 is the disjoint union of α and a point.